YuchenZhang0629/YuchenZhang0629.github.io/_posts/2021-11-25-Natural-Language-Processing.md

 )

 # layers for processing the titles
+"""
+We first create a pipeline for the title using embedding and our other familiar layers.
+The output dense layer should match the classes in our output, whch is 2.
+"""
 title_features = vectorize_layer(title_input)
 title_features = layers.Embedding(3000, 3, name = "embedding")(title_features)
 title_features = layers.Dropout(0.2)(title_features)